dtiefling/dshaders/drunkshaders/readme.txt

 ## Preview

-Each image can be clicked for larger preview.
+Each image has a link below for larger preview.
 The presented thumbnails are downscaled, thus way less meaningful than the images you can get by clicking.

 ### Main component

 Installing the main component already indicates a change to how things are displayed.
 The intention was to make the changes slight.
-Compare two images on the left (BG2EE v2.6 with EET and nothing more) with two on the right (this mod with no specific config).
+Compare two images on the left (BG2EE v2.6 with EET and nothing more) with the two on the right (this mod with no specific config).
 Reworked outlines are roughly similar, but you can see a difference if you try to.
 Also - the original map rendered uses linear blending programatically rather than via sampler.
 This means that the default (non-Catmull-Rom) map rendering is more pixelated than BG2EE v2.6.

 |                                                                                                                 |                                                                                                                           |                                                                                                                      |                                                                                                                                |
 |-----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|